 Skip Navigation

 The Dermatology APP Fellowship is designed to provide advanced training and skill development for nurse practitioners and physician assistants in the field of dermatology.
 Our dermatology experts at Atrium Health Wake Forest Baptist provide the highest caliber, compassionate care for patients of all ages.
 The program aims to enhance clinical competencies, provide diverse rotation experiences, and foster professional growth.
-The didactic curriculum includes a combination of faculty-led lectures, journal clubs, morbidity and mortality (M&M) conferences, and case presentations.
+The didactic curriculum includes a combination of faculty-led lectures, case presentations and learning modules.
 These sessions are designed to cover a wide range of dermatological topics and ensure that fellows are well-versed in both common and complex dermatological conditions and evidence-based management practices.

 The Dermatology APP Fellowship will expose fellows to a wide range of clinical dermatological conditions to ensure comprehensive training for fellows.
 Some of the specific conditions include: